uclab-potsdam/syllabus-site/README.md

 ### ⚠️ Things to consider

-- Consider including an expressive preview image `img/cover.png` so that your page can be previewed on social media and messaging apps.
+- Include an expressive preview image `img/cover.png` so that your page can be previewed on social media and messaging apps.
 - Given that your webpage might be accessed from a mobile device with a slow connection make sure to optimize image file sizes.

 ---